WatConf-CS489/W25_CS489_Project/README.md

 If you just want to run the BE+FE,

 1. Install [Docker](https://www.docker.com)
-2. Run `docker compose up --build`
+2. Run `make`

 Both the BE and FE have hot reloading, so refreshing the page should be sufficient to update things.
-But in some cases (such as adding a new dependency) you may need to run the `docker` command again to restart.
+But in some cases (such as adding a new dependency) you may need to run `make` again to restart.

+Run `make down` to fully shut down the containers.

 ### Frontend IDE Support